Federal agencies have established specific drug-testing requirements for industries that perform public safety and national security roles.

 - All drug testing conducted under the Omnibus Transportation Employee Testing Act must be carried out by a certified laboratory listed by the Department of Health and Human Services (HHS).

-- All drug testing conducted under the act must test for five different classes of drugs: marijuana metabolites, cocaine metabolites, amphetamines, opiate metabolites, and phencyclidine (PCP).
+- All drug testing conducted under the act must test for five different classes of drugs: marijuana metabolites, cocaine metabolites, amphetamines, opioid metabolites, and phencyclidine (PCP).

 - All alcohol testing of employees must strictly adhere to DOT's policies and procedures for alcohol testing.
 The testing must be conducted using devices and equipment approved by DOT.